-Recent and upcoming roles include Sister Helen Prejean (Dead Man Walking - Jake Heggie) Dido (Dido and Aeneas - Purcell) and Mrs Jones (Street Scene - Kurt Weill), both with the Alexander Gibson Opera School, Prince Orlofsky (Die Fledermaus - Strauss) with Winterbourne Opera, Donna Elvira (Don Giovanni - Mozart) (cover) with Opera Theatre Company and Sesto (Giulio Cesare - Handel), La Zia Principessa (Suor Angelica - Puccini), Mamma Rosa (L'Arlesiana - Cilea), Second Lady (Die Zauberflöte - Mozart) and Kitchen Boy (Rusalka - Dvořák) (cover) with Garsington Opera.
+Recent and upcoming roles include Madame Larina (cover) (Eugene Onegin - Tchaikovsky) with Garsington Opera, Sister Helen Prejean (Dead Man Walking - Jake Heggie), Dido (Dido and Aeneas - Purcell) and Mrs Jones (Street Scene - Kurt Weill), all with the Alexander Gibson Opera School, Prince Orlofsky (Die Fledermaus - Strauss) with Winterbourne Opera, Donna Elvira (Don Giovanni - Mozart) (cover) with Opera Theatre Company and Sesto (Giulio Cesare - Handel), La Zia Principessa (Suor Angelica - Puccini), Mamma Rosa (L'Arlesiana - Cilea), Second Lady (Die Zauberflöte - Mozart) and Kitchen Boy (cover) (Rusalka - Dvořák) with Garsington Opera.

 "Carolyn Holt's powerful and earthy mezzo performance as Florence assumes the recklessness of the condemned."

-Carolyn recently completed her studies at the Royal Conservatoire of Scotland’s Alexander Gibson Opera School.
+Carolyn completed her studies at the Royal Conservatoire of Scotland’s Alexander Gibson Opera School in 2019.
 In 2017 she graduated with Distinction from the London’s Royal Academy of Music, where she was a Kohn Foundation Bach scholar and was awarded a DipRAM for outstanding performance, the Cork Scholarship and Isabel May Walton Scholarship.

 Carolyn began singing at age 15 and studied with Mary Brennan at the Royal Irish Academy of Music, with Judith Mok in Dublin and with Yvonne Howard at London’s Royal Academy of Music.
 At the Royal Conservatoire of Scotland, she studied with Scott Johnson and Duncan Williams at the Opera School.
 She has participated in masterclasses with Ann Murray, Susan Bullock, Simon Keenlyside, Alison Browner, Iain Burnside and Roy Laughlin.